Ranomics

 Deep mutational scanning services

-Map the fitness landscape of your protein.
-Every single amino acid substitution at every position, scored for function in a single pooled experiment.
+Deep mutational scanning services that map the fitness landscape of your protein — every single amino acid substitution at every position, scored for function in a single pooled experiment.

 Discuss your project →